Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 How Often Should You Give Offerings?

-The answer is as often as you want to.
-You don’t have to do it every day.
-You can choose a specific day of the week to honour every week, or you can just choose to make offerings during specific times of the year.
+You can choose a specific day of the week to make offerings or even specific times during the year.

-6. How to Communicate With Persephone
+5. How to Communicate With Persephone

 We can communicate with the gods in several ways.
 Historically, these would have been through: